sooiee/the-white-orchard/TESTING.md

 ✅ **Alternative Text:** 15 instances

-- All images have descriptive alt text
+- All static images have descriptive alt text
 - Decorative images properly marked
+- No user-uploaded or dynamic images in templates yet

 ✅ **Form Labels:** 45 instances